 In this article, I list three reasons why I think gradient routing is more promising than pre-training filtering:

-I recommend two alternatives to canary strings:
+To facilitate gradient routing, I recommend three alternatives to canary strings:

 The Problem with Filtering: Pretraining filtering assumes you can cleanly separate dangerous from safe content.
 But with imperfect labels, a sufficiently capable model will still learn dangerous information if it helps predict the “safe” data.
 One could imagine that our sufficiently capable model is the Solomonoff inductor, but I suspect this is also true for frontier LLMs.

 Why Gradient Routing Handles This Better: By explicitly routing dangerous content to designated subcircuits during training, you give the model a path of least resistance: store dangerous facts in the designated location.
 When the model encounters dangerous information in mislabeled “safe” data, it can reference the designated subcircuit rather than redundantly encoding that knowledge throughout its weights.
 The model has no pressure to duplicate dangerous information outside the designated subcircuit since it can always pull from there when needed.
-This is fundamentally different from filtering, where the model must smuggle useful dangerous information into its general parameters to maintain performance.
+This is different from filtering, where the model must smuggle useful dangerous information into its general parameters to maintain performance.

 Here is evidence from the paper: